 - a little bit of polyester fiberfill (available at anyplace that sells sewing or craft supplies)

 - thread (I use clear nylon, but you can also use a color that matches your fabric)

 - a scrap of stretchy fabric (like thin t-shirt material) for the battery compartment

 - a small piece of upholstery velvet or similar material for the body of the bear (keep reading for details)

+Fabrics for making miniature bears can be purchased from specialty suppliers such as http://www.christiebears.co.uk/ or http://www.sassybearsandfabrics.com/.
 If you don't want to order fabric, you may be able to find upholstery velvet or thin ultrasuede at your local fabric store.

 The fabric that I am using is a miniature bear velvet with a white grid backing.
 However, any fabric that is thin and won't fray at the edges should work.
 The bear will hold its shape better if the fabric isn't stretchy.